 Abstract

-The Cross-Race Effect (CRE) refers to the repeated finding that individuals have better recognition memory for same-race faces compared to other-race faces.
-Although many cognitive explanations exist, this study investigates the social categorization account, which proposes that the CRE occurs because own-race faces appear more fluent and thus are easier to process at encoding.
-We test this account using Judgments of Learning (JOLs), which are sensitive to changes in processing fluency.
-Across two experiments, Black and Caucasian participants studied a series of high-typicality faces for same and other-race individuals (Experiment 1) or a mix of high and low-typicality faces for same and other-race individuals (Experiment 2) while making JOLs at encoding, which allowed us to assess the effects of processing fluency on the CRE.
-Overall, participants showed greater recognition and discriminability for same-race faces.
-Importantly, the CRE pattern extended to JOLs, providing further evidence that processing fluency contributes to this effect.
+The Cross-Race Effect (CRE) refers to the repeated finding that individuals are better at recognizing faces belonging to members of their own racial or ethnic group.
+While this effect has been widely studied on facial recognition, fewer studies have explored whether judgments of learning (JOLs) are sensitive to this pattern.
+In two experiments, Black and Caucasian participants studied faces depicting high-typicality same and other-race targets (Experiment 1) or a mix of high and low-typicality faces for each target type (Experiment 2) while making JOLs.
+Across experiments, we replicated the CRE on recognition, as participants were better at recognizing and showed greater discriminability for same-race faces.
+Importantly, the CRE pattern extended to JOLs.
 However, this pattern was moderated by participant ethnicity, as only Black participants’ JOLs were sensitive to the CRE.
-Findings from racial attitude questionnaires suggest that this resulted from differing levels of racial prejudice and motivations to appear non-prejudiced between participant groups.
-As such, we propose that while JOLs are sensitive to the CRE pattern, participants’ beliefs and stereotypes likely influence their efficacy.
+For Caucasian participants, JOLs did not differ between same and other-race targets, regardless of whether targets were high or low typicality.
+Findings from racial attitude questionnaires suggest that this pattern may have resulted from differing levels of racial prejudice between participant groups and Caucasian participants’ motivations to appear non-prejudiced.
+These findings suggest that while JOLs can be sensitive to the CRE pattern, participants’ beliefs and stereotypes likely influence their efficacy.

-Word Count: 213
+Word Count: 200